coder0501/saas-platform/README.md

 Navigate to the project directory cd <project-directory>

-Install Node modules for the backend
+Install Node modules for the backend cd backend npm install

-cd backend
-npm install
-Install Node modules for the client
+Install Node modules for the client cd ../client npm install

-cd ../client
-npm install
 Running the Application

 Start the backend server
 cd backend
 npm start

-Start the frontend application
+Start the frontend application cd client npm run dev

-cd ../client
-npm run dev
 Environment Variables
 Create a .env file in the backend directory with the following variables: